maya-halevy/Paradox-extended/README.md

 ---
 ![conversation with Jennifer](chat_snapshot.jpg)
 ---
+This conversation shows the router model correctly triggering the inquiry model, despite the user mentioning that they want to register.
+It also highlights the ability of the parser model, isolating and saving the registration info.

 ### What edge cases do you think are not handled currently that you would add?